 In Western countries, luxury rehab can cost anywhere from US$40,000 to $160,000 per month – with some of the high-end centres charging upwards of $300,000 per month or more.
 Lower prices may be available, but only by sacrificing atmosphere (many rehabs have an institutional feel to them) or treatment quality.
 Whilst standard inpatient care tends to cost anywhere between $8,000 to $30,000 for each 30-day period, depending upon the type of facility, the accommodation option you select, and how luxurious you’d like your experience to be.

 Long term rehab in Thailand is far more affordable than in most other countries that have high treatment standards.
-On average, Thai rehabs cost roughly $10,000 per month, all inclusive.
+On average, Thai rehabs cost roughly $10,000 per month, all-inclusive.

-Why choose long term rehab facility in Thailand?
+long term rehab facilities in Thailand

 - Warm climate